SebastianBoldt/Jelly/README.md

 [![Platform](https://img.shields.io/cocoapods/p/Jelly.svg?style=flat)](http://cocoapods.org/pods/Jelly)
 [![Twitter](https://img.shields.io/badge/twitter-@sebastianboldt-blue.svg?style=flat)](http://twitter.com/sebastianboldt)

-Jelly provides custom view controller animations with just a few lines of code.
+Jelly provides custom view controller transitions with just a few lines of code.
 No need to create your own PresentationController or Animator-Objects.
 A Jelly-Animator will do the heavy lifting for you.